On a generalization of affinoid varieties: Relations with classical analytic geometries

-To check that the functor $(X, A, \tau) \mapsto (X_0, \cO_{X_0})$ is fully faithful one only need to use the previous lemma and some properties of the rigid $G$-topology which are true also for rigid dagger $G$-topology we used to define $(X_0, \cO_{X_0})$.
-So we omit this part that is identical to \cite{BER4}.
-Instead we find more interesting to check the equivalence between paracompact Hausdorff strictly $k$-dagger spaces and quasiseparated rigid $k$-dagger spaces.
+To check that the functor $(X, A, \tau) \mapsto (X_0, \cO_{X_0})$ is fully faithful one only needs to use the previous lemma and some properties of the rigid $G$-topology which are true also for rigid dagger $G$-topology we used to define $(X_0, \cO_{X_0})$.
+So, we omit this part of the proof that is identical to the corresponding part of theorem 1.6.1 of \cite{BER4}.
+Instead, we give the details of the proof of the equivalence between paracompact Hausdorff strictly $k$-dagger spaces and quasiseparated rigid $k$-dagger spaces.

 If $X$ is a paracompact strictly $k$-dagger analytic space, then it has a strictly $k$-dagger affinoid atlas with a locally finite net, and therefore the rigid $k$-dagger space $X_0$ has an admissible affinoid covering of finite type.
 It is also quasiseparated because of the first point of previous lemma and lemma \ref{prop_lemma_ber_nets}.
 Conversely, let $\cX$ be a quasiseparated rigid $k$-dagger space that has an admissible affinoid covering $\{U_i\}$ of finite type.
-First let's fix $k$-dagger affinoid spaces $\cM(A_i) = V_i$ such that $(V_i)_0 \cong U_i$, where the $A_i$ are strictly $k$-dagger affinoid algebras.
+We fix $k$-dagger affinoid spaces $\cM(A_i) = V_i$ such that $(V_i)_0 \cong U_i$, where the $A_i$ are strictly $k$-dagger affinoid algebras.
 Since $\cX$ is quasiseparated, for any pair $i,j \in I$ the intersection $U_i \cap U_j$ is a finite union of open affinoid domains in $\cX$.
 Thus, there are strictly dagger special domains $V_{i,j} \subset V_i$ and $V_{i,j} \subset V_j$ that correspond to $U_i \cap U_j$, under the identifications $U_i \mapsto (V_i)_0$.
-Let $\nu_{i,j}: V_i \to V_j$ denote the induced isomorphism.
-It is clear that this system of maps satisfies the glueing properties stated so far, enabling the application of proposition \ref{prop_glueing} to get a paracompact strictly $k$-dagger analytic space $X$ which by the way it was constructed is such that $X_0 \cong \cX$.
+Let $\nu_{i,j}: V_i \to V_j$ denotes the induced isomorphism.
+It is clear that this system of maps satisfies the glueing properties needed for applying the second part of proposition \ref{prop_glueing} which gives a paracompact strictly $k$-dagger analytic space $X$ which, by its construction, is such that $X_0 \cong \cX$. \end{proof}